adithyavarma05/Sales-and-Market-Analysis-Database-System/README.md

 ---
 	1. Run the create_database.sql script to set up the database schema and tables.
 	2. Populate the tables with the relevant sales and customer data (confidential).
-	3. Execute queries from queries.sql to perform analysis and generate reports.
+	3. Execute queries from Queries-for-Analysis to perform analysis and generate reports.

 ### Conclusion
 ---